Back to Coast: Filey to Saltburn

 Saturday 24 March 2018: Saltburn to Kildale, 16 miles

-Saltburn is thought of a beach (and these days, surf) resort, but the town proper occupies high ground between the ravines of Hazel Grove and Skelton Beck, and half a mile of sea-cliff between them.
+Saltburn is thought of as a beach (and these days, surf) resort, but the town proper occupies high ground between the ravines of Hazel Grove and Skelton Beck, and half a mile of sea-cliff between them.
 It’s the beck that provides a quick way out of the town for the Way, dipping slowly down into Saltburn Valley Gardens.
 At the valley bottom, the railway viaduct bearing the Boulby line soars high above – my landlady had warned me the path would be very muddy here, but maybe she had lower tolerance than I.

 Railway viaduct in Saltburn Valley Gardens